mateenshaikh/onlineresources/content/post/2021-06-18-creating-this-page/index.en.markdown

 Make sure that the `blogdown` package is updated.
 Update Hugo if you need to.
 ## Netlify

-Make sure you create the appropriate github repo that is a match for your username.github.io.
-Within that, you can create as many submodules as you want for the page.
+Make sure you create an appropriate site on netlify. you have to create a new site for every project.
+There aren't subdomains like github pages.

 ## Themes